HomeTroubleshootingAC Running But Not Cooling: Causes, Fixes & When to Call a Pro

 1. Set the thermostat to Cool, fan to AUTO

-Confirm Cool mode, a setpoint a few degrees below room temperature, and the fan on AUTO (not ON).
+A wrong thermostat setting is the fastest fix for a Southwest Florida AC that's running but not cooling — confirm Cool mode, a setpoint below current room temp, and the fan on AUTO (not ON).
 Replace dead batteries if the screen is dim.

 2. Replace a clogged air filter